openharmony/docs/en/application-dev/quick-start/arkts-appstorage.md

 **Framework Behavior**

-1. When the value change of the \@StorageLink(key) decorated variable is observed, the change is synchronized to the attribute with the give key value in AppStorage.
+1. When the value change of the \@StorageLink(key) decorated variable is observed, the change is synchronized to the attribute with the given key in AppStorage.

-2. Once the attribute with the given key in AppStorage is updated, all the data (including \@StorageLink and \@StorageProp decorated variables) bound to the attribute key is changed synchronously.
+2. Once the attribute with the given key in AppStorage is updated, all the data (including \@StorageLink and \@StorageProp decorated variables) bound to the key is changed synchronously.

 3. When the data decorated by \@StorageLink(key) is a state variable, its change is synchronized to AppStorage, and the owning custom component is re-rendered.